 As cities and suburbs developed, retail strip centers lined main thoroughfares, providing necessary goods and services to the community.
 Once successful retail centers are struggling to meet the changing needs of consumers.
 In cities across the United States, these car-centric strip malls are underutilized and unleased.
 Empty storefronts lead to economic challenges within a community, creating a ripple effect.

-RE-commerce strives to reshape the outdated retail strip mall by decreasing the emphasis on vehicular circulation and shifting the focus toward community connections and social interaction.
-By reconfiguring the retail spaces to increase tenant flexibility and respond to the changing needs of small businesses, RE-commerce provides adaptable neighborhood retail spaces so many urban and suburban communities need.
+The Re-Commerce concept strives to reshape the outdated retail strip mall by decreasing the emphasis on vehicular circulation and shifting the focus toward community connections and social interaction.
+By reconfiguring the retail spaces to increase tenant flexibility and respond to the changing needs of small businesses, Re-Commerce provides adaptable neighborhood retail spaces so many urban and suburban communities lack.